SturdyShawn/Create-folder-notes-with-dropdown/README.md

 ## Interface
 <img src="image/interface.png" alt="Alt text" width="500" height="300">

+## Suggestion
+You can set a shortcut to open the plugin really fast and help to create new notes within 3 level hierarchy!
 ## Example: How to Use it?
 *video is under preparation*
 ## Connect Author